-The fee schedule starts at $750 in 2016 for the initial registration ($1,000 as of January 1, 2017, and forward).
-Subsequent annual registration renewals are $2,000 for the first, $3,000 for the second, and $5,000 for any thereafter.
+The fee schedule starts at $1000 for the initial registration.
+Subsequent annual registration renewals are $2,000 for the first, $3,000 for any thereafter.
 The fees will provide the funding necessary for the Code Enforcement Office to hire an additional employee to assist with the substantial task of tracking the maintenance of abandoned properties.

 Chapter 313 of the Township Code sets forth the guidelines for what constitutes a “vacant and abandoned” property, which typically are homes where no one is living and utilities are not connected.
 Homes that are vacant due to renovation or recent placement on the market for sale would not require registration.
 Registration, which began in March 2016, will be required within 30 days after a building becomes vacant or 30 days after ownership is assumed.